eduardocasino/kim-1-programmable-memory-card/tools/README.md

     -o/--output FILE        Generated UF2 file
 ```

-### WiFi config file
+### Config file format

-The wifi config file is just a YAML document with three keys, all mandatory:
+The config file is just a YAML document with three keys, all mandatory:

 ```yaml
 ---